-On this day in 1945, Gen. George S. Patton tells reporters that he does not see the need for "this denazification thing" and compares the controversy over Nazism to a "Democratic and Republican election fight."
-Once again, "Old Blood and Guts" had put his foot in his mouth.
+On September 22, 1945, Gen. George S. Patton tells reporters that he does not see the need for “this denazification thing” and compares the controversy over Nazism to a “Democratic and Republican election fight.”
+Once again, “Old Blood and Guts” had put his foot in his mouth.

 Along the way, Patton’s mouth proved as dangerous to his career as the Germans.
 When he berated and slapped a hospitalized soldier diagnosed with shell shock, but whom Patton accused of “malingering,” the press turned on him, and pressure was applied to cut him down to size.
 He might have found himself enjoying early retirement had not Generals Dwight Eisenhower and George Marshall intervened on his behalf.
 After several months of inactivity, he was put back to work.

 And work he did–at the Battle of the Bulge, during which Patton once again succeeded in employing a complex and quick-witted strategy, turning the German thrust in Bastogne into an Allied counterthrust, driving the Germans east across the Rhine.
 In March 1945, Patton’s army swept through southern Germany into Czechoslovakia–which he was stopped by the Allies from capturing, out of respect for the Soviets’ postwar political plans for Eastern Europe.